SELECTING my tree

 Buying my trees

-Is there a limit of trees I can buy?
+Is there a limit to the number of trees I can buy?

 No, the only restriction is the amount of space available on your property.